The Medicine Cabinet

 Instead of booking an appointment with your GP, you can see your local pharmacist any time – just walk in.

-Click here to find out more on how the pharmacist can help you.
+Please visit Lewisham CCG: What is the pharmacy first scheme? to find out more on how the pharmacist can help you.